ObaraEmmanuel/Formation/docs/studio/architecture.rst

       using drag drop gestures
     - :py:mod:`studio.ui.widgets`:  Assortment of special widgets used in the studio
     - :py:mod:`studio.ui.about`:  The about window for the studio

+* :py:mod:`studio.main`: Contains the entry point of studio user interface.
+Implementation for general functionality and the coordination of feature windows can be found inside the :py:class:`studio.main.StudioApplication` class